 2.3.
 Documentation.
-Customer may reproduce and use the Documentation during the term if this Agreement solely as necessary to support Authorized Users’ use of the System.
+Customer may reproduce and use the Documentation during the term of this Agreement solely as necessary to support Authorized Users’ use of the System.

 2.6.
 License.
-Vendor hereby grants Customer a nonexclusive license to reproduce and use the Licensed Software, in such quantities as proposed and agreed to by the two parties, as necessary for Customer’s internal business purposes and solely as a component of the System.
+Vendor hereby grants Customer a nonexclusive license to reproduce and use the Licensed Software, in such quantities as proposed and agreed to by the Parties, as necessary for Customer’s internal business purposes and solely as a component of the System.